timrchavez/timrchavez.github.io/_posts/2014-02-04-recording-my-thoughts.md

 people to raise issues and / or submit pull requests to fix issues on the blog if they so choose.

-So while I cannot guarantee that this blog will contain quality content, I hope I have taken the necessary steps to ensure it will at least have content :)
+So while I cannot guarantee that this blog will have quality content, I hope I have taken the necessary steps to ensure it will at least have content :)